waynerad/wtelnet/README.md

 expect from other systems to be able to type blank lines to see if the system is listening.

-One other thing I did for creativity was put a limit on the number of people on a channel.
 I've noticed in real life conversations, once the size of a group gets to about 6 or more, it always seems to split into sub-conversations of 2 or 3 people.
 So I made 6 the limit to the number of people on a channel.